 - A 'notional' SEN budget allocated by formula - this normally pays for additional teachers or teaching assistants, specialist programmes and specialist services commissioned by the school.

 - Any individual ('top-up') funding allocated through a statement / Education, Health and Care Plan.

 Any Personal Budget for SEND would likely be funded by the ‘top up’ funding.
 Schools can decide to support a Personal Budget through the use of the ‘base’ or ‘notional’ funding, but they are under no obligation to do this, as it could destabalise existing contracts and services.

 From the 1st October 2014 parents/carers have had the right to have a personal budget for their child if they’re eligible for continuing care funding.

 Parents/carers of children and young people with palliative care needs and in receipt of respite services from the Whittington Health Life Force Team have the right to ask for a personal budget.

-For more information specifically related to this, please go to the CCG website.
+For more information related to this, please go to the NHS website.

 The amount of money will be calculated following a Social Work assessment.

 Directly provided services can offer support after school, at weekends and during the school holidays via our Short Breaks providers.

 Overnight short breaks can be provided where the need for this has been identified via the child and family assessment.